Sumi Deguchi: Hardships as daughter, wife, and mother

-Shortly after entering in Ayabe, Onisaburo founded a new religious organization named Kinmei-kai, which foundress was Nao and the chairman was himself.
+Shortly after entering Ayabe, Onisaburo founded a new religious organization named Kinmei-kai, whose foundress was Nao and the chairman was himself.
 Soon it was renamed to Kinmei rei-gakkai.

 Most of the executives of Kinmei rei-gakkai were the followers of Konkōkyō and intended to maintain its teaching and system.
 They confronted Onisaburo, who was assigned by Ofudesaki to bring the unique God of Oomoto, Ushitora no Konjin, into the world.
-The executives obstructed Onisaburo's activities.: They took away the books which Onisaburo was reading, accusing him of studying foreign teachings.
+The executives obstructed Onisaburo's activities.
+They took away the books which Onisaburo was reading, accusing him of studying foreign teachings.
 In his absence, they burned his manuscripts on teachings.
-Sumi later stated that various followers, such as an ambitious one who intended to take over Onisaburo's place, an arrogant one who disliked his special ability to see through things, and an ignorant one who did not understand his assignment, caused him such great hardship.
+Sumi later stated that various followers, such as an ambitious one who intended to take over Onisaburo's place, an arrogant one who disliked his special ability to see through things, and an ignorant one who did not understand his assignment, caused him great hardship.
 Onisaburo did not give up and wrote the manuscript at night, under the bed sheet and with a lamp light.
 While he was writing in the daytime, Sumi stood at the entrance and kept watch so that the executives would not see him.

 Initially, Nao defended Onisaburo.
 However, Ofudesaki began to censure Onisaburo, and he conflicted with her.
 Sumi later explained that this conflict was caused by the difference between two systems of the spirits: one represented by Nao and the other by Onisaburo.
 The conflict escalated to the fierce battle of two Gods in the Japanese mythology: Amaterasu possessing Nao and Susanoo possessing Onisaburo.
 Sumi later stated that she endured unspeakable hardship as she was caught in a dilemma among the Foundress who was also her mother, the chairman who was also her husband, and the executives of Kinmei rei-gakkai.

 In 1903, the conflict between Nao and Onisaburo gradually subsided.
 However, Nao and her avid followers adhered to Ofudesaki and strongly refused that Naohi would be vaccinated against smallpox.
-As the yearly vaccination for a child was obliged by the law, every year Onisaburo and Sumi were caught in a dilemma btween the town office and the local police enforcing the vaccination, Nao, the executives, and Naohi herself who refused the vaccination.
+As yearly vaccination for a child was obliged by the law, every year Onisaburo and Sumi were caught in a dilemma between the town office and the local police enforcing the vaccination, Nao, the executives, and Naohi herself who refused the vaccination.

 One day in those hard years, Onisaburo and Sumi, taking two-year-old Naohi, went to the mountain, gathered brushwood and ate a meager box lunch together.
 She later recollected that it was her happiest memory as a married couple.